8 min read

 Havana Dauncey

 Similar to the change from Port Elizabeth to Gqeberha, Grahamstown was recently renamed to Makhanda.
-But while the name has changed, this small town has remained a centre of academic excellence as home to one of South Africa’s top universities, Rhodes University.
-Ranked 10th in the country, Rhodes University brings in over 7 000 students from across South Africa.
+While the name has changed, this small town has remained a centre of academic excellence as home to one of South Africa’s top universities, Rhodes University.
+Ranked 10th in the country, Rhodes University brings in over 7,000 students from across South Africa.

-But with 7 000 students trying to find accommodation in a small town like Grahamstown, securing the best accommodation can be a bit tricky and competitive, especially moving out of home for the first time.
+Securing the best accommodation can be a bit tricky and competitive in a small town like Grahamstown, with 7,000 students needing a place to live.
 That’s why we’re here to tell you everything you need to know to find the perfect student accommodation for you!
 Let’s dive in.

 3 Types of Student Accommodation in Grahamstown